leta199/Rejection-Sampling/README.md

 1) Cover the target pdf i.e proposal_pdf(x) >= target_pdf(x) for any x.
 2) Be in the the general shape of the target.

-For this target proposal I seleced an exponential distribution with lambda = 1 translated by + 5.
+For this target proposal, I seleced an exponential distribution with lambda = 1 translated by + 5.

 `proposal_pdf(x)`
 Function we will use, graphed as: